Temporary Summer Camp Teacher – Art Camp Multiple Positions

 You will be required to submit a sample of work and/or provide and brief classroom teaching sample.
 All applicants considered for interview will be contacted.
 No phone calls please.

 For more information about Sitar Arts Center and Camp Sitar, please visit www.sitarartscenter.org

 Job Categories: Arts and Culture.
 Job Types: Temporary.
-Job Tags: acting, artist, dance, education, music, summer job, teacher, teaching, theatre, and Visual Art.
+Job Tags: acting, artist, dance, education, music, teacher, teaching, and theatre.
 States: DC.

 Please Share the Summer Camp Teacher – Art Camp Multiple Positions job: